-In four of the six angling seasons surveyed since the diversion wall was constructed, angler's perceptions of catch rate and fish size have been rated 'poor' to 'terrible' and anglers satisfaction has been classed 'dissatisfied' to 'highly dissatisfied'.
-Two of the six seasons surveyed since the diversion wall construction (includes 2013-14) has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.
+In five of the seven angling seasons surveyed since the diversion wall was constructed, angler's perceptions of catch rate and fish size have been rated 'poor' to 'terrible' and anglers satisfaction has been classed 'dissatisfied' to 'highly dissatisfied'.
+Two of the seven seasons surveyed since the diversion wall construction (2009-10 and 2013-14) has produced acceptable to good perception ratings for catch rate and fish size, and produced satisfied Ohau Channel anglers.